silentorb/marloth-story/books/fairytale/part5.md

 big red letters.
 Taking a pen and notepad, he jotted down the identification number on the top of the document and climbed out of the machine.
-Once he had secured the door behind him, he climbed over to a panel with rows of numerical digits and entered in the number he had written down and then pressed a square button below the panel.
+Once he had secured the door behind him, he climbed over to a panel with rows of numerical digits and entered in the number from the document and then pressed a button below the panel.
 With that, the machine made several creaking noises and then the word "James" floated up above the main control panel.